 Together with a Ragtag Bunch of Misfits who look about as bizarre as himself, Death Jr. goes on various misadventures (some of which he or Pandora Boxley arguably caused to escalate in the first place), with a good dose of humor and violence along the way.

-Originally an action game by Backbone Entertainment released for the Playstation Portable, Death Jr. was intended to branch out into its own massive, media-branching franchise, with the first adaptation being a graphic novel written by Gary Whitta, and illustrated by Ted Naifeh.
-While the video game recieved mixed reviews (the general consensus is that it delivers in the action department, but doesn't really take advantage of its universe to convey an interesting plot), the graphic novel was very well-reviewed, boggling to those people who barely even knew the game exists.
-Both the game and graphic novels recieved sequels, many an arguable improvement from their predecessors, although they didn't come close to pushing the series into the mass-franchise the creators had hoped.
+Originally an action game by Backbone Entertainment released for the PlayStation Portable, Death Jr. was intended to branch out into its own massive, media-branching franchise, with the first adaptation being a graphic novel written by Gary Whitta, and illustrated by Ted Naifeh.
+While the video game received mixed reviews (the general consensus is that it delivers in the action department, but doesn't really take advantage of its universe to convey an interesting plot), the graphic novel was very well-reviewed, boggling to those people who barely even knew the game exists.
+Both the game and graphic novels received sequels, many an arguable improvement from their predecessors, although they didn't come close to pushing the series into the mass-franchise the creators had hoped.
 Perhaps out of realization that the PSP wasn't a big success, the series abandoned its original exclusive deals with Sony, and began to appear on Nintendo platforms.
 Unfortunately, when Backbone Entertainment was bought by Namco soon afterward, it seemed to force the franchise into limbo, but hopefully not forever.

-Games in the Death Jr. Series:
+Games in the Death Jr. series:

-Books in the Death Jr. Series:
+Books in the Death Jr. series:

-- Death Jr. Volume One.
-The first book, in which Death Jr. inadvertently screws up the laws of life and death.
+- Death Jr. Volume One — The first book, in which Death Jr. inadvertently screws up the laws of life and death.

-- Death Jr. Volume Two.
-In this book, Death Jr. is tempted by the evil Bureaucracy; the long-lost fifth horseman of the apocalypse, into screwing his father over; together they must set things right again.
+- Death Jr. Volume Two — In this book, Death Jr. is tempted by the evil Bureaucracy; the long-lost fifth horseman of the apocalypse, into screwing his father over; together they must set things right again.

-- Pandora: A Death Jr. Manga.
-Predictably, this is A Day in the Limelight for Pandora, in which she must save Death Jr. from an evil Clingy Jealous Girl.
+- Pandora: A Death Jr. Manga — Predictably, this is A Day in the Limelight for Pandora, in which she must save Death Jr. from an evil Clingy Jealous Girl.

-- Death Jr. and the Cryogenic Storm.
-The proposed third book in the series, which unfortunately was put on hold indefinitely after Backbone was bought-out.
+- Death Jr. and the Cryogenic Storm — The proposed third book in the series, which unfortunately was put on hold indefinitely after Backbone was bought-out.

-Tropes found in Death Jr. include:
+Tropes found in the Death Jr. include:

-- Action Girl: Pandora becomes one.
+- Action Girl: Pandora becomes one in Root of Evil.